MartianColonist/POSEIDON/docs/content/installation.rst

 ____________________________________

 Now all that is left is to obtain POSEIDON from GitHub and install the module.
-You can download `POSEIDON from GitHub <https://github.com/MartianColonist/POSEIDON_public>`_ or clone the repository:
+You can download `POSEIDON from GitHub <https://github.com/MartianColonist/POSEIDON_rev>`_ or clone the repository:

 .. code-block:: bash

    git clone https://github.com/MartianColonist/POSEIDON_dev.git

-Then navigate into the 'POSEIDON_public' directory and install the package via:
+Then navigate into the 'POSEIDON_dev' directory and install the package via:

 .. code-block:: bash